Von: Elainie Lillios via cec conference

 · In-progress projects may be completed during the residency period.

-Interested applicants must submit an electronic application form including the following:
+Interested applicants must submit an electronic application form including the following information:

 · Signed residency agreement